GX4FM-Base-X/SemanticDataLink/README.md

 If you want to use a database for storing all files (mongodb) please refer to [docker/mongodb](docker/mongodb).

-## Contribution

-Contributions are welcome.
-Please fork the repository and submit pull requests for any enhancements, bug fixes, or improvements.

-## License

-This project is licensed under the [Apache 2.0 License](LICENSE.md).

----
-*Note: This README is a high-level overview.
-For detailed instructions, refer to the in-app documentation and tooltips.*

 ## Contributing

 Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.